 The bottom-right side of the contact record contains the contact's timeline.
 This includes any interactions taken on the contact.
 You can filter this timeline using the dropdown labeled Filter timeline.
 By default, you are shown notes, calls, sales emails, tasks, meetings and email tracking activity.

-Each record type in the CRM (Contacts, Companies, Deals, Tasks and Prospects) comes equipped with views.
+Each record type in the CRM (contacts, companies, deals, tasks and prospects) comes equipped with saved filters.
 You can segment your records by adding filters in the left sidebar.
-To learn more about creating custom views in the CRM, check out this article.
+To learn more about creating saved filters in the CRM, check out this article.

 Within this sidebar, you are able to add filters based on the properties in your CRM.
 You can add as many different filter criteria as you would like.

-A group of filter criteria can be saved as a View.
-Views are used to easily reapply a set of filter criteria, without the need to recreate it from scratch.
-Views can be saved for personal use or shared with your team.
+A group of filter criteria can be saved as a Saved filter.
+Saved filters are used to easily reapply a set of filter criteria, without the need to recreate it from scratch.
+Saved fiters can be saved for personal use or shared with your team.

-To select a pre-saved view, click the dropdown at the top of the views sidebar.
-From here you can choose from 3 view types:
+To select a saved filter, click All saved filters from the left side menu.
+From here you can choose from 3 saved filter types:

-- Shared Views contains all the views that have been created and shared by your team members
+- Created by others – contains all the saved filter that have been created and shared by your team members.

 HubSpot Sales Extension